VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 33554432) -opentsdbhttpTrimTimestamp duration
      Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
-  -relabelConfig string
+  -pprofAuthKey string
+     Auth key for /debug/pprof.
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -relabelConfig string
      Optional path to a file with relabeling rules, which are applied to all the ingested metrics.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/#relabeling for details.
 The config is reloaded on SIGHUP signal
   -relabelDebug